tarolangner/ukb_mimir/README.md

 6) *How was it created and validated?*

-Code for training and evaluating the underlying code is provided in the *cross_validation* sudirectory, together with additional documentation.
+Code for training and evaluating the underlying code is provided in the *cross_validation* subdirectory, together with additional documentation.

 7) *I have technical/ethical/spiritual concerns and wish to speak to the manager*